-The goal of this recruiting stage is to narrow down your applicants to the very best candidates.
+The goal of this full cycle recruiting stage is to narrow down your applicants to the very best candidates.

 Screening stage begins with reviewing employment applications, which usually consist of resumes, motivational letter and/or portfolios.
 The goal of reviewing these documents is to find applicants whose qualifications, skills and experiences best match your vacant job description.

 These candidates then go into the next round of screening - a telephone informational interview.
 Candidates who make this cut are shortlisted and invited to a face to face interview.

 Selecting the very best candidate is the most critical part of the full cycle recruiting process.
 No matter how good your potential candidates may seem on the paper, seeing them in person is your ultimate opportunity to determine if they have the perfect combination of knowledge, skills and experience you are looking for.
 Your requirements will vary depending on your industry and your vacant job position.

 You can use a variety of candidate selection methods that best fit your hiring needs, like different types of auditions and testing (psychological tests, programming tasks, custom written assignments etc.).

 Most common candidate selection method though is conducting interviews.
 To help you choose the right candidate, not just the best interviewer, we prepared this Complete guide to candidate interview questions.

 Before making the final decision on the best candidate, this stage of full cycle recruiting can on some occasions also include a background check of employees and/or their references.